Bill Weber: Notable calls

 Weber was on the call for several notable races as lap-by-lap announcer.
 His only Daytona 500 call was in 2006, when Jimmie Johnson won his first Daytona 500.
 Later that season, Weber also called Johnson's first Cup Series championship at the Ford 400, the first of five consecutive titles for Johnson.
 Weber also called the July Daytona race in 2005, 2007, and 2008.

-Today
+Later life and death

-Following his dismissal from TNT, Weber worked as an illusionist at a hotel in St. Petersburg, FL.
+Following his dismissal from TNT, Weber worked as an illusionist at a hotel in St. Petersburg, Florida.

 His voice was heard on a commercial for Acorn Stairlifts and driver James Jakes during IndyCar Series races in April 2014.

+Weber died on December 13, 2024, at the age of 67.